jesi-rgb/old.jesirgb.com/posts/stroke-cubes-manim.md

 ![image of wireframe cube correct](/portfolio-images/the-cubic/rotating_wireframe_good.mp4)

-Since the lines are also objects, those can be parameterizables, so that's also cool.
+Since the lines are also objects, those can be parameterizable, so that's also cool.
 And I built a class that I could simply replace into the original animation, and everything worked flawlessly, but now with outlined cubes!

 I find this to be probably overkill, but I've learned lots of things along the way and forced myself to think a bit more outside the box. (pun intended)